- There were 2,567 DUI violations in Palm Beach County in 2017.

 An experienced car accident attorney can review the details of your accident and provide you with your legal options.
 Most personal injury attorneys will speak to a potential client at no cost, so it never hurts to seek legal advice.
 An attorney can be invaluable in helping you determine if an insurance settlement offer is in your best interest or if you should fight for more.

 If you have been injured in an accident caused by a drunk driver in West Palm Beach, reach out to our office.
 We have a team of car accident attorneys who have dedicated themselves to protecting the rights of victims.
 We are pleased to offer you a free case evaluation in order to help you determine your best course of action.
-Call today to schedule your consultation.
+Call today to schedule your consultation with an experienced West Palm Beach car accident lawyer.